 About Fringe Club

 For over 30 years since established, the Fringe Club has become a vibrant contemporary arts space where artists create and show their work, and those who enjoy the arts come to meet and see shows.
-Facilities for exhibitions and performances here are offered rent-free to both emerging and professional artists in Hong Kong and from overseas.
+Facilities for exhibitions and performances here are offered to both emerging and professional artists in Hong Kong and from overseas.

 The Fringe Club has been providing an open platform for the arts in Hong Kong since 1983.
 Performers and artists can show their work without having to go through selection process.